 - Enter the school district for the first time

 - Are in grades 1, 3, 7, and 10

 - Are referred by/to the committee on Special Education

 - Are deemed necessary by school authorities to determine a child’s education program

 Parents or guardians have a choice to fulfill this requirement by the child’s physician, pediatrician, nurse practitioner, or by the school physician.
 We strongly urge that the examination be given by your child’s physician because s/he is the one who knows the child’s medical history and can best care for any problems which might be detected.
 The examination provided by the school is merely a screening, and although it fulfills the law, it should not be considered a substitute for the complete examination a private physician can provide.

 - Scoliosis (8 years old and up).
 Parent note required

 - Color vision (grade 2 and up; performed only once)

-These screenings are conducted by Nurse Janet and the results are recorded on the child’s cumulative health record.
+These screenings are conducted by Nurse Dana and the results are recorded on the child’s cumulative health record.
 All significant findings are reported to the parent(s) or guardian(s) to facilitate further evaluation, diagnosis, and treatment, if indicated.
-Reports of such follow-up evaluations should be returned to Nurse Janet.
+Reports of such follow-up evaluations should be returned to Nurse Dana.